 The Saigon Central Post Office stands as a quintessential example of French colonial architecture

-A mere five-minute walk from the opera house brings you to another significant symbol of Saigon’s colonial history, the Notre Dame Cathedral of Saigon.
+A mere five-minute walk from the opera house brings you to another significant symbol of Saigon’s colonial history, the Saigon's Notre Dame Cathedral.
 Constructed between 1863 and 1880 by French colonists, the cathedral's neo-Romanesque architecture is a striking sight amidst the modern cityscape.

 Characterized by its distinctive red brick facade, which was imported directly from France, the cathedral features two prominent bell towers reaching a height of 58 meters.
 Inside, the serene atmosphere, stained glass windows, and religious artifacts offer you a peaceful retreat from the city's hustle.
 Masses are still conducted here, and participants can experience the deep-rooted Catholic traditions in Vietnam.
 The cathedral offers a serene and historical complement to your exploration of the opera house area.